Facebook quietly rolled out a big update for brands utilizing Canvas: The ability to create audiences of people who have engaged with that content.

 As a result, you can use this to create a funnel.
 Create a Canvas (ad or organic post) to introduce a story, brand, problem, solution or product.
 Those who open the Canvas get added to a Custom Audience.
 Then create another ad targeting those who opened it to take them further down the funnel.

 One of the biggest mistakes advertisers make is taking a shotgun approach.
-They shoot ads with a single The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. out to an audience, pummeling them into submission.
+They shoot ads with a single When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More out to an audience, pummeling them into submission.
 If they don’t perform that one desired action, they are lost.

 Here, it’s about keeping users engaged who show initial interest, even if they don’t immediately convert.
 They opened that Canvas for a reason.
 They didn’t convert for a reason.
 Show them a different ad, taking a different angle.